 Standardize, Standardize, Standardize

 In many organizations, different departments use different video solutions, choosing one that meets their unique needs.
 This makes it difficult for IT teams to support the technologies, and makes it even more difficult for users to make sense of the solutions.
 It’s important to get executive buy-in around a standardized videoconferencing software solution and hardware provider.
 Often, a particular line of business (such as sales) will drive the decision about which technologies to choose.
 Some organizations may need to adopt multiple solutions for very specific use cases.
 But once those decisions are made, organizational leaders must emphasize that departments throughout the enterprise need to follow the plan, rather than implementing their own solutions.

 Clear Adoption Roadblocks

-If people can’t be bothered to take two minutes to connect their phones to their cars, it’s no wonder that many of them also balk at even the slightest bit of friction in a huddle room.
+If people can’t be bothered to connect their phones to their cars, it’s no wonder that many of them also balk at even the slightest bit of friction in a huddle room.
 And so, in addition to standardizing their systems, organizations should take steps to integrate their videoconferencing solutions with other internal and external tools — and remove any other roadblocks standing in the way of adoption.